-Hidden in the historic Weatherford Hotel, the Irish Coffee Bar takes visitors back to the dawn of the 20th century, where glamour and good times met the independent spirit of the West.
+Hidden in the historic Weatherford Hotel, Charly’s Pub & Grill takes visitors back to the dawn of the 20th century, where glamour and good times met the independent spirit of the West.
 The coffee bar is a sophisticated spin on your morning cup of joe, adding Irish whiskey and cream to the menu.

 Expect your usual espresso options, but don’t be afraid to let Weatherford’s baristas wake you up with a signature concoction.
-The Irish Coffee Bar is as much about atmosphere as it is about caffeine — every element of the space is meant to elevate your experience, from the baristas’ uniforms to the vessel your drink is served in.
+Charly’s Pub & Grill is as much about atmosphere as it is about caffeine — every element of the space is meant to elevate your experience, from the baristas’ uniforms to the vessel your drink is served in.

 Operating since the 1930’s, Arizona Snowbowl is a premier ski resort boasting the largest vertical drop in the state.
 A half hour drive north of Flagstaff, the Snowbowl invites you to unwind as much as it encourages you to try your luck on the slopes.